 Sugar

-In some peanut butter products, heaps of sugar are added to hide the taste of bad peanuts or over-roasted peanuts.
 This impacts the flavor but not the toxicity of the food.
 But, these loads of sugar can be bad for small children and as well as dogs.

 Sugar can provoke hyperactive attitudes, resulting in aggression and a face-off between the dog and the owner.
 Sugar can have some serious behavior issues in all dogs, especially in small ones.

-Can A Dog Eat Peanut Butter With A Safe Brand?
+Can a Dog Eat Peanut Butter With A Safe Brand?

 Any peanut butter that contains xylitol (or chocolate) is dangerous for dogs.